Client

 The Solicitors Account Rules require us to account to our clients, on a fair and reasonable basis, for a sum in lieu of interest in respect of client monies held by the firm.

-The Solicitors Account Rules also require us to hold such client money for the purpose for which it has been provided, so we have to hold the funds in an instant access account.
+The Solicitors Account Rules also require us to hold such client money for the purpose for which it has been provided, so we must hold the funds in an instant access account.
 That means any interest paid on the funds held is likely to be lower than a client would get depositing the funds themselves.

 In particular: